DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 **IP Addresses**

 IPv4 address consists of 32 bits.
-It's decided to represent the address as 4 octets in decimal notation as a numbers from 0 to 255 divided by dot.
+It's decided to represent the address by 4 octets in decimal notation as a numbers from 0 to 255 divided by dot.
 IPv4 address consists of two parts: network number and host number.
 For differences network and host numbers subnet mask used.
 Example: 181.3.25.103

 Subnet mask is bits mask, that consists of 32 bits, where in the beginning there are 1, followed by 0.
 Subnet mask represents as well as IPv4 address.
+Also it represents as a suffix with amount of 1.
-Example: 255.255.0.0
+Example: 255.255.0.0 or x.x.x.x/16

-Minimal network consists of 3 address - network address (the first address from range), broadcast address (the last from range), host address.
-For connectivity with another L3 networks it's availability required of the fourth address - default gateway.
+There are two types of addresses:

+- public (*or white*) - accessible from Internet
+- private (*or gray*) - doesn't accessible from Internet

+Private addresses depend on addressing type.
 There are two types of addressing:

-- Classful Addressing
+- Classful Addressing (deprecated)
 - CIDR (*Classless Inter-Domain Routing*)

 **Classful Addressing**